If your neighbour owns the fence and it is on their property, then they can take away the wall.

-Its a simple process and you can build a fence 2-meter high fence, don’t think that you cannot erect your a fence to replace your neighbour’s fence because you can!
+It’s a simple process and you can build a fence 2-meter high fence, don’t think that you cannot erect your fence to replace your neighbour’s fence because you can.

-This might be the issue, and you should talk with your neighbour before erecting your own fence, because their might be two fences in the end!
+This might be the issue, and you should talk with your neighbour before erecting your fence because there might be two fences in the end.

 - Voice your concerns with your neighbour